 Classic men’s style has changed very little in the past century or so.
 If you plan and purchase with versatility and quality in mind, you can make your dollars stretch without worrying that the clothes you buy will ever go out of style.

 A capsule wardrobe is an excellent starting point for recent graduates or men looking to rectify questionable clothing purchases.
-Combined with solid grooming practices and knowledge of one’s body type and face shape, it’s a powerful tool with which you can effectively manage your image.
+In this guide, you’ll learn about capsule wardrobes and how to build yours:

 A capsule wardrobe is a set of various garments in which all the individual pieces can coordinate with any other piece.
 The above infographic is a helpful tool and we encourage you to download it.
 Later in this article, we use photos of actual garments to illustrate the capsule “IRL,” if you will.